tkzt/vue-plain-avatar-uploader/src/components/README.md

     // color of mask layer, the default is '#00000025'
     // eg. '#00000025', 'rgba(255,255,255, 0.37)'
     shadowColor: string,
-    //border-radius of transparent area of mask
+    // border-radius of transparent area of mask
     // the default is '5px'
     // only works when shape of transparent area is set as 'square'
     squareBorderRadius: string,